Azure-Samples/azure-sql-db-todo-mvc/caching/README.md

 2. Click the + and paste it in or `oc apply -f ` it.
 3. Check the pods in the webconsole or `oc get pods -w` to see when it's up and running

+## Hooking the apps up to use caching
+Find details on how to do this in the following guides.

 ## More guidance
 * https://access.redhat.com/documentation/en-us/red_hat_data_grid/8.1/html/running_data_grid_on_openshift/index